hpenne/smallrand/readme.md

 Also note that for a random generator implementation to be certifiable as cryptographically secure, it needs to be implemented according to NIST SP 800-90A.
 ChaCha is not one of the approved algorithms allowed by NIST SP 800-90A.

+`SmallRng` uses Xoshiro256++ which is a predictable RNG.
+An attacker that is able to observe its output will be able to calculate its internal state and predict its output, which means that it is not cryptographically secure.
+It has this in common with other algorithms of similar size and complexity, like PCG and Wyrand.

 `smallrand` makes a modest effort to detect fatal failures of the entropy source when creating an `StdRng` with `new()`, including the Health Tests of NIST SP 800-90B.